 As far as exercise frequency and duration are concerned, it is suggested that healthy pregnant women, like all healthy individuals, aim to engage in moderate-intensity physical activity for at least 30 minutes a day on most, if not all, days of the week.
 If you are new to exercise however, gradually increase your physical activity level beginning with 15 minutes of continuous exercise three times a week and progressively increase to 30-minute sessions four times a week.

 Over the course of their pregnancies, most women appear to spontaneously adjust the intensity, duration, and/or frequency of their workouts to appropriate levels (e.g., most women tend to naturally exercise at lower intensities and for shorter durations during the latter stages of pregnancy).
 A good indicator of an appropriate exercise program is that a pregnant woman should be fully recovered within 15-20 minutes after the workout.

 Listen to your body.

 It appears that some exercise activities are more suitable than others for a pregnant woman who is just beginning an exercise program.
 The most suitable aerobic exercises for the newly exercising pregnant woman are low-impact activities such as walking, swimming, cycling, and independent-action stair climbing.
 Women accustomed to running prior to pregnancy can safely continue to do so provided they "listen to their bodies."
-All factors considered, the most appropriate form of aerobic exercise for a pregnant woman is the one that she most enjoys and can safely perform.
+All factors considered, the most appropriate form of cardio exercise during pregnancy is the one that the woman most enjoys and can safely perform.

 One size doesn’t necessarily fit all.